-In order to choose the best women’s weight lifting belts, we examined exactly what it is that these belts do, as well as the exercises that they coordinate with.
-On top of this, we reviewed a number of the top options on the market, looking at all of their features and pros and cons.
+In order to choose the best women’s weight lifting belts, I examined exactly what it is that these belts do, as well as the exercises they're designed for.
+On top of this, I reviewed a number of the top options on the market, looking at all of their features as well as their pros and cons.

 Table of Contents

-- The Best Women’s Weight Lifting Belts
+- 7 Best Women’s Weight Lifting Belts Reviewed

-- 4) RitFit Weight Lifting Belt
+- How To Properly Wear A Weight Lifting Belt

 All About Weight Lifting Belts

-The best women’s weight lifting belts are designed to provide support during weight lifting.
-Many people think that these belts actually make them indestructible or superhuman.
+The best women’s weight lifting belts are designed to provide support while weight lifting.
+Many people think that these belts actually make the individual who is wearing one indestructible or superhuman.
 This isn’t the case at all.

-The width of the belt refers to how big it is all of the ways around.
-If you pick up a standard belt, you’ll see that from top to bottom, it’s the same.
-Or it should be.
+The width of the belt refers to how big it is all of the way around.
+If you pick up a standard belt, you’ll see that from top to bottom, it’s the same (at least it should be).
 That’s the case with the best women’s weight lifting belts.
 They shouldn’t be wider in the back than the front.

 This refers to the thickness of the material.
 The best women’s weight lifting belts are around 13 millimeters thick.
-However, a slightly thinner one will do, as long as you feel that it can give you the pressure and support that you need.
+However, a slightly thinner one will do as long as you feel that it can give you the pressure and support that you need.

 Weight Lifting Belt Exercises

-The Best Women’s Weight Lifting Belts
+7 Best Women’s Weight Lifting Belts Reviewed

-1) Dark Iron Fitness Genuine Leather Pro Weight Lifting Belt
+1. Dark Iron Fitness Genuine Leather Pro

-Although this belt is made for both men and women, we’ve placed it on our list of the best women’s weight lifting belts, because it’s designed to be strong and last for years.
+Although this belt is made for both men and women, we’ve placed it on our list of the best women’s weight lifting belts because it’s designed to be strong and last for years.
 This is a belt for women who are serious about their lifting exercises – even if they work out in a home gym.

 The Dark Iron Fitness Genuine Leather Pro Weight Lifting Belt is made of Buffalo hide leather.
 The fact that the manufacturer used genuine leather means that it will stand the test of time.
 On top of this, it’s designed with a double row of holes (two per adjustment size), making the buckle even sturdier.

-2) Element 26 Self-Locking Weight Belt
+2. Element 26 Self-Locking Weight Belt

 The Element 26 Self-Locking Weight Belt made our list of the best women’s weight lifting belts because of its heavy duty construction.
 This belt is made of premium nylon (breaking one of our rules), but it does have a metal buckle.